 The CEO Key Performance Indicators (KPIs) are annually determined by the Board based on input from the Remuneration and Nomination Committee.
 The key aspects included in the KPIs are financial performance measures, strategic initiatives, staff and human relations matters and compliance performance.
-The Chairperson reviews the CEO's performance against the established KPIs on an ongoing basis, with a formal evaluation being completed at the end of each financial year and his findings are reported to the Board.
-The 2023 performance review for the CEO is regularly undertaken throughout the year in accordance with this process.
+The Chairperson reviews the CEO's performance against the established KPIs on an ongoing basis, with a formal evaluation being completed at the end of each financial year and these findings are reported to the Board.

-The CEO evaluates, at least annually, the performance of senior executives that directly report to him.
+The CEO evaluates, at least annually, the performance of Senior Executives that directly report to him.
 Both qualitative and quantitative measures are used that vary according to an individual's role.
 Factors that are taken into consideration when accessing performance include relative contributions to profit, how business is conducted, people leadership and adherence to the Company's Code of Conduct and compliance policies.
-These performance assessments are provided to the Remuneration and Nomination Committee and reported to the Board.
+These performance assessments are assessed by the Remuneration and Nomination Committee and reported to the Board.

-During the year, the CEO undertook an evaluation of the senior executives' performance and reported to the Remuneration and Nomination committee this assessment from these performance reviews.
-To ensure that the CEO and senior executives continually deliver on their roles and responsibilities in line with the Group's strategic goals and values, their performances are continually evaluated throughout the year.
+During the year, the CEO undertook an evaluation of the Senior Executives' performance and reported to the Remuneration and Nomination committee this assessment from these performance reviews.
+To ensure that the CEO and Senior Executives continually deliver on their roles and responsibilities in line with the Group's strategic goals and values, their performances are regularly evaluated throughout the year.